AdityaHPrasad/ThinFilmRenderings/index.md

 ## Methodology
 I developed an independent rendering and visualization methodology for thin-film and bubble simulations.
 These methodologies could be adapted to represent various types of simulations, ranging from point-set data to mesh-based simulations.

+The technical contributions of these methodologies are:
+* Recreating photorealistic iridescent colours based on localized thin-film thickness distribution
+* Visualizations of dynamic point-set surfaces with a focus on geometric representation and temporal coherence
+* High quality animations visualizing the evolution of surface flows and rich colours in thin-film structures

 ## Videos
 {% include youtubePlayer.html id=__1VjKF-gTk %}